amorales187/DH150/README.md

 (Credit: NNgroup - https://www.nngroup.com/articles/how-to-rate-the-severity-of-usability-problems/)

-### Heuristic Evaluation of Website: History San José Online Catalog
+### Heuristic Evaluation of Website - History San José Online Catalog
 https://historysanjose.pastperfectonline.com/

 History San José, a non-profit organization under the City of San José, aims to preserve and enrich the cultural heritage of San Jose and surrounding area through research and collections, to name a few.
 This growing online catalog holds over 30,000 records of photographic collections, images of material culture, archives, and libraries.
 The homepage has 3 main components: the navigation bar, the body with information on the catalog, search methods, and image orders, and the footer with contact information.
 The navigation bar has 8 items: “Home,” “Keyword Search,” “Advanced Search,” “Random Images,” “Archives,” “Photos,” “Libraries,” and “Objects.”

 #### Initial Evaluation